randybias/cloudscaling.com/blog/cloud-computing/_posts/2009-09-29-cloud-standards-are-misunderstood.markdown

 With just a little searching you will find two main arguments for and against standards, both of which are largely misguided.
 The first argument goes something like this:

-<blockquote>If we spend too much time creating cloud standards now, we'll stifle innovation and slow down cloud computing adoption.
-Just look at the Web Services (e.g. WS-*, WS-I, and SOAP) initiatives!</blockquote>
+If we spend too much time creating cloud standards now, we'll stifle innovation and slow down cloud computing adoption.
+Just look at the Web Services (e.g. WS-*, WS-I, and SOAP) initiatives!

 I've been guilty of this particular perspective myself, but have begun to see the light.
 More in a moment...